 About the Living Physics Portal

 The Living Physics Portal is an online environment for physics faculty to share and discuss free curricular resources for teaching introductory physics for life sciences (IPLS).
 The objective of the Portal is to improve the education of the next generation of medical professionals and biologists by making physics classes more relevant for life sciences students.
 We do this by supporting physics instructors in finding and creating curricular materials and engaging in community discussions with other instructors to improve their courses.
-It is created and administered by an interdisciplinary team of physicists, biologists, researchers, developers, and user experience designers at the American Association of Physics Teachers and 8 collaborating colleges and universities.

 What is an introductory physics for life science (IPLS) course?